frangucc/thenodechronbook/script_only.md

 > **PANEL ONE** - A HEADSHOT OF NŌN LOOKING CONCERNED.

-* **1 NŌN:** What's all this mean tho Gou, not everyones a genius like you.
-And what's a Rosetta stone dammit?
+* **1 NŌN:** What's all this mean tho Gou, not everyone's a genius like you.
+And what's a Rosetta Stone dammit?

-> **PANEL TWO** - PULL BACK FURTHER TO SHOW NICOLA TESLAS FACE, WIDE EYED AS HE JUST WITNESSES WIRELESS ELECTRICITY WORKING FOR THE FIRST TIME.
+> **PANEL TWO** - A HEADSHOT OF GOU DEEPLY IMMERSED WITH THE STONE, WHICH HAS YET TO BE FULLY REVEALED.
+GOU APPEARS TO BE PUTTING WITNESSING IT'S POWER, EVEN FOR HIMSELF, FOR THE VERY FIRST TIME.
+HE

 * **2 GOU:** Bruh.
 You're not listening.
-What I'm telling you is like, giving you a Rosetta Stone, for figuring out high tech hacking.
+I can give you all the knowledge you need to become an Elit3.
+Being a genius has nothing to do with it.

-* **3 GOU:** ...it works...
+* **3 GOU:** ...woah...

 > **PANEL THREE** - PULL BACK EVEN FURTHER TO SHOW THE INFAMOUS TESLA COIL AND SPECTACULAR SHOW OF ELECTRICITY.
 YOUR CALL ON HOW TESLAS FULL FIGURE FITS INTO THIS PANEL.